Skip to Content

 The Best Online Sources for Heirloom Seeds

 (Affiliate disclosure: I may receive a commission if you purchase something through links in this post.
 As an Amazon Associate I earn from qualifying puchases.
-See more details here:) Herbal Academy Affordable Courses Online
+See more details here:)

 Bean pods and seeds scattered on a board.

 As I’ve mentioned before in a previous post about reasons for trying heirloom seeds, I love using heirloom seeds in my garden, and my garden is actually almost exclusively heirlooms now.
 One of the main reasons why I love heirloom seeds is because I love history and I find it really exciting to be able to taste the same varieties of vegetables that were grown in previous centuries.
-And another reason why I love heirlooms so much is because you can save your own seeds to plant again the next year unlike with hybrid seeds.
+And another reason why I love open-pollinated heirlooms so much is because you can save your own seeds to plant again the next year unlike with hybrid seeds.

 And another great thing about heirloom seeds is that you can try so many really unique and interesting varieties of vegetables that you’ll never find in a grocery store or even at most farm stands.
 That’s where this list came from actually, because I’ve done a LOT of online researching in the past to find specific hard-to-find heirloom varieties and along the way I discovered a lot of really great heirloom seed sources.
-And now I want to share them with you!

 The Best Online Sources for Heirloom Seeds